 A jumbo, or non-conforming, loan provides financing for loan amounts higher than the maximum conforming limits in most U.S countries, set by Federal Housing Finance Agency.
 It may be a good choice if you have a higher property value and can manage larger monthly mortgage payments.

 Jumbo loans are available for purchase and refinance loans (including cash-out refinances) up to $4 million.
 They can be used to finance primary residences, second or vacation homes, and investment properties.
 Jumbo loans are available in a variety of loan terms, from 15- and 30-year fixed rated and 5, 7, or 10 year adjustable rate.

 As a premier provider of million dollar home loans, FLCBank is expert at accommodating large loan amounts and creating custom mortgage solutions:

 - Competitive rates

-- Loan amounts up to $3.5 million or more
+- Loan amounts up to $4 million

 - 90% financing on purchase loans

 - Extensive range of jumbo mortgage programs and options